 - Over 85% of the exchange visitors are 30 years or younger in age

-What’s more, there are currently 13 types of privately-funded J-1 Visa programs, so you’ll have no trouble finding one that’s best for your needs.
+What’s more, there are currently 13 types of privately funded J-1 Visa programs, so you’ll have no trouble finding one that’s best for your needs.

 It is also important to know that there are limited J-1 Visas available and the opportunity is open to almost all countries and almost to all industries.

-What’s J-1 visa?
+What is a J-1 visa?